bergnerbenjamin/atml/main/README.md

 We selected accelerometer and gyrometer for x,y and z coordinates because these are the most important information to determine whether somebody moves, sits, etc.
 We did not use:
-* the timestamp, because it does not represent the application properties and uses a new value for every instance side information
+* the timestamp, because it does not represent the application properties and uses a new value for every instance
 * the user field because the classification should work for all users, irrespective of how the individual user runs, walks, sits,...
 * we did not use the information about the smartphone because we want to achieve a high generalization for all

 # Approach

 Our approach is based on several different algorithms.
-We were very unfamiliar with the proposed data, to achieve good results anyway we decide to implement four algorithms instead of two.
+We were not familiar with the underlying model, to achieve good results, we decided to use four algorithms.
 A short description of them is given in the following.
-Also their abilities to be used as on online or offline variant are mentioned.
+Also their abilities to be used as an online or offline variant are mentioned.

 ## K-Nearest Neighbour Algorithm (KNN)

 A very simple classifier, which is based on the k-nearest neighbours of a data point.
 When a new data point should be classified, all its labeled k nearest neighbours are taken into account.
 The data point is assigned to the class to which most of its k nearest neighbours are assigned.

-The algorithm can be used as online of offline variant.
+The algorithm can be used as online or offline variant.
 There are no differences between those variants, the result is the same in both cases.

 ## Support-Vector-Machine SVM